The Ultimate Guide to Order Management

 Best for: B2B companies with complex pricing structures, credit management requirements, and deep financial reporting needs.
 Operations where order data must integrate tightly with accounting workflows.

 Advantages: Single source of truth for all business data.
-Seamless financial reporting and inventory management.
+Financial reporting and inventory management live in one place.
 Reduced integration complexity.

 Limitations: Order management features often lag specialized OMS platforms.
 Customization requires expensive ERP consultants.
-Implementation timelines extend 6-12 months for complete systems.
+Implementation timelines run long for complete systems.

 Custom and Composable Solutions